karmaniverous/serverless-zod-openapi/docs-src/templates.md

 - If your CI/local scripts always run `smoz register` before typecheck/build/package, you don’t need to commit `app/generated/register.*.ts`.
 - If you want typecheck/IDE and CI stability without relying on a prior CLI step, many teams commit `app/generated/register.*.ts`.

-Note: The ambient declarations file included in the template (`templates/minimal/types/registers.d.ts`) exists only to let the template itself typecheck without generated artifacts.
-In a real app, you may adopt a similar ambient `d.ts` if you prefer not to commit generated files—but you must still run `smoz register` before any runtime that imports `app/generated/register.*` (e.g., OpenAPI generation, packaging), otherwise you’ll get module‑not‑found at runtime.